What are stinging insects?

-Interestingly, wasps and hornets thrive primarily on proteins during the summer months after emerging from hibernation, while in fall and early winter they prefer to feed on sweeter foods and generally become more aggressive while searching for these food items.
+Interestingly, wasps and hornets thrive primarily on proteins during the summer months after hibernation.
+They prefer to feed on sweeter foods in fall and early winter and become more aggressive while searching for these food items.

 Where are stinging insects commonly found?

 During the summer, stinging insects will often create nests high in trees, in holes in the ground, or abandoned outbuildings as these areas help keep them away from predators and close to their preferred food sources.
 In fall and winter, however, wasps and hornets seek out more sheltered locations for their hives, which is when they become the most problematic for home and business owners.
 During this time of year, areas like roof eaves, attics, decks, porches, window sills, and crawl spaces become attractive locations for wasp and hornet colonies looking to relocate to a more sheltered area as the temperatures begin to drop.

 How do I get rid of stinging insects?